isaachui/nginx-scraper/README.md

   minikube service test-server-service --url
   ```

   To test logs, the following are setup for http requests.
+For example: visiting `196.168.65.28:35000/50x` will give us a status code of 503 in the logs.

   | URL | Status Code |
   | --- | --- |